SleeplessByte/media-types-ruby/README.md

 ## Using Assertions in MediaTypes

-When using this library to make your own media types, you can use the methods `assert_pass` and `assert_fail`  to run checks that your new Media Type matches your expectations.
+When using this library to make your own media types, you can use the methods `assert_pass` and `assert_fail` to define checks that your new Media Type matches your expectations.

 These methods take a fixture (as shown below) and store assertions to be carried out when either `assert_sane!` or `assert_media_type` is called.